Budgeting for university

 Between accommodation costs and making the most of student life, budgeting for university can be tough.
 Read our tips on managing your money to help you get started.

-Learning how to budget as a student can really help reduce the money worries.
+Learning how to budget as a student can help reduce money worries.
 If you estimate your student budget before going to university, you could identify where you need to make savings or find extra income.

 The first step in managing your money is to work out your minimum income for the year.
 For students who are resident in the UK, start this when you have your student finance in place.